cuenlueer/npxpy/README.md

 ```
 There are no other resource types other then these two.
 The names you choose as you wish.
 The path is the location inside of the `resources`-folder and as you can see
-here, the (very esthetically pleasing) MD5-hash-convention, as used by *NanoPrintX*, was (demonstratively) used.
+here, the (very esthetically pleasing) MD5-hash-convention, as used by *nanoPrintX*, was (demonstratively) used.

 Now we get to the allocation of nodes.
 As always, we start by setting up the project node.
 ```python